nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

         /usr/bin/python /usr/local/bin/ssserver -c /etc/shadowsocks.json -d start

-3. It's a good idea to restart our Linode to see if everything is working:
+3. It's a good idea to restart your server to see if everything is working:

         sudo shutdown -r now